leon-ai/blog.getleon.ai/content/blog/a-better-nlp-1-0-0-beta-7/index.md

 #### Action Loop

 ...
 Create image of how it works under the hood ...
+Make use of a loop schema somehow.
 Prepare next action in advance and won't quit context as long as in current one

 ...